Embryology: Patristics

-Various patristic literature from backgrounds ranging from Nestorian, Monophysite and Chalcedonian discuss and choose between three different conceptions on the relation between the soul and the embryo.
+Various patristic literature from backgrounds ranging from Nestorian, Miaphysite and Chalcedonian discuss and choose between three different conceptions on the relation between the soul and the embryo.
 According to one view, the soul pre-exists and enters the embryo at the moment of conception (prohyparxis).
 According to a second view, the soul enters into existence at the moment of conception (synhyparxis).
 In a third view, the soul enters into the body after it has been formed (methyparxis).
 The first option was proposed by Origen, but was increasingly rejected after the fourth century.
 On the other hand, the other two options were equally accepted after this point.
 The second position appears to have been proposed as a response to Origen's notion of a pre-existing soul.
 After the sixth century, the second position was also increasingly seen as Origenist and so rejected on those grounds.
 The writings of Origen were condemned during the Second Origenist Crises in 553.
 Those defending prohyparxis usually appealed to the Platonic notion of an eternally moving soul.
 Those defending the second position also appealed to Plato but rejected his notion on the eternality of the soul.
 Finally, those appealing to the third position appealed both to Aristotle and scripture.
 Aristotelian notions included the progression of the development of the soul, from an initial plant-like soul, to a sensitive soul found in animals and allows for movement and perception, and finally the formation of a rational soul which can only be found in the fully-formed human.
 Furthermore, some scriptural texts were seen as implying the formation of the soul temporally after the formation of the body (namely Genesis 2:7; Exodus 21:22-23; Zachariah 12:1).
 In the De hominis opificio of Gregory of Nyssa, Aristotle's triparitate notion of the soul was accepted.
 Gregory also held that the rational soul was present at conception.
 Theodoret argued based on Genesis 2:7 and Exodus 21:22 that the embryo is only ensouled after the body is fully formed.
-Based on Exodus 21:22 and Zachariah 12:1, the Monophysite Philoxenus of Mabbug claimed that the soul was created in the body forty days after conception.
+Based on Exodus 21:22 and Zachariah 12:1, Philoxenus of Mabbug claimed that the soul was created in the body forty days after conception.
 In his De opificio mundi, the Christian philosopher John Philoponus claimed that the soul is formed after the body.
 Later still, the author Leontius held that the body and soul were created simultaneously, though it is also possible he held that the soul pre-existed the body.